travis-ci/docs-travis-ci-com/user/enterprise/operations-manual.md

 The files are located at `/var/travis` on the platform machine.
 Please run `sudo tar -czvf travis-enterprise-data-backup.tar.gz /var/travis` to create compressed archive from this folder.
 After this has finished, copy this file off the machine to a secure location.

-## Builds don't get worked off
+## Builds are not starting

 ### Symptoms

-In the Travis CI Web UI you see none of the builds getting worked off.
+In the Travis CI Web UI you see none of the builds are starting.
 They're either in no or the `queued` state.
 Cancelling and restarting them doesn't make any difference.

 ### Strategies

 Below you will find different strategies to resolve the problem.
 They're meant to be followed in order.
 After you've completed the steps for a strategy please restart a build in the Travis CI Web UI to see if it gets picked up.
-If that's not happening, please advance to next strategy.
+If that's not happening, please try the next strategy.

 #### Connection to RabbitMQ got lost

 We're using RabbitMQ to schedule builds for the worker machine(s).
-Sometimes it can happen that the worker machine(s) lose the connection to RabbitMQ and therefore don't run any new builds anymore.
+Sometimes it happens that the worker machine(s) lose the connection to RabbitMQ and therefore don't run any new builds anymore.
 This is a known problem on our side and we're working on resolving this.
 To get everything back to normal, restarting the machines usually suffices.
 To do that, connect via `ssh` and run the following command:

 ```bash
 $ sudo shutdown -r 0